iiithyd-websec/safemash/README.md

 ## View demo: [http://safemash.herokuapp.com](http://safemash.herokuapp.com)
 The homepage shows a mashup built without any privilege separation.
 Clicking the link "SafeMash" in the top menu takes to the mashup rebuilt using SafeMash.

+### Related
+Checkout our code for [Recursive Mashup Attack](https://github.com/novogeek/Recursive-Mashup-Attack/tree/nodeJs).
+It arises due to insecure use of HTML5 postMessage API.